rationalpointofview/rpov/_posts/2016-04-13-mental-model-mathematicsbayess-theorem-2.md

     *   Find out the base rate of A
     *   Find out the possiblity of B is true given A is true
     *   Find out the overall possiblity of B is true
-        *   Brain Storm/List out any reasons you can think of to cause event B to happen
+        *   Brain Storm/List out any reasons you can think of to cause event B to happen, and the probability associate with it.

 *   Find out the following data: